mattbis/mapFilePath.dev/doc/args-1-complex.md

 - `--pipe` this means you cant see any error or information; it overrides below configurability. ( we only have one output to keep it simple )

 // in a 3. i suppose this woudl be mutated by it in fact being logging .. mixxing it up too uch..
+3 would fit in its probably the only variant that requires some logging library..

 - `--verbose`